 Priority will be given to:

-3. Projects that are directly linked to improving shark and ray conservation policy; and
+- Projects that are directly linked to efforts to improve shark and ray conservation policy; and

 Only individuals, or groups of individuals, associated with a non-profit organization or an academic institution are eligible to receive funding.
 Undergraduate and graduate students may receive funding for discrete projects that will lead directly to improved shark and ray conservation and will produce results in one year.
 Only one application per entity will be considered if the applicant is a non-profit organization, but multiple applications from individuals associated with an academic institution will be considered.